The increasing fragmentation of global science limits the diffusion of ideas

-The prevailing theories for the structure of global science mirror those from economics, with a clear hierarchy and power dynamics between the ``core" of scientific knowledge production and its ``periphery'' such that certain regions or countries dominate the production and dissemination of scientific research while others occupy a peripheral or marginalized position\cite{prebisch1962economic, Shils1975center, may1997prodnations, king2004impactnations, zelnio_identifying_2012}.
-This core-periphery structure is hypothesized to have important consequences for international science by hindering diverse perspectives and knowledge diffusion, contributing to national disparities as core countries dominate research agendas and enjoy more resources, and ultimately leaving peripheral regions struggling to keep pace\cite{sumathipala_underrepresentation_2004, kozlowski_intersectional_2022, abramo_role_2020, heimeriks_path_2014}.
-Support for the core-periphery structure is observable within international collaboration, mobility, and citation networks.
-For example, international collaboration networks show that core countries have higher degrees of centrality and connectivity than periphery countries, indicating their dominant role in global science\cite{leydesdorff2008internationalcollab, zelnio_identifying_2012}.
-Mobility patterns reveal that core countries attract more foreign scientists and researchers than periphery countries, suggesting their greater availability of resources and opportunities\cite{freeman_globalization_2010}.
-Citation networks demonstrate that core countries generate more citations than periphery countries, implying their higher impact and influence on scientific research\cite{choi_core-periphery_2012, gomez2022leading}.
+The prevailing theories for the structure and consequences of global scientific recognition closely mirror economic models, with a clear hierarchy and power dynamics between the ``core'' of scientific knowledge production and its ``periphery'' such that certain regions or countries dominate the production and dissemination of scientific research while others occupy a peripheral or marginalized position~\cite{prebisch1962economic, Shils1975center, may1997prodnations, king2004impactnations, zelnio_identifying_2012}.
+This core-periphery structure is hypothesized to have important consequences for international science by hindering diverse perspectives and the diffusion of ideas.
+The core-periphery model tends to oversimplify the complex relationships between nations, reducing influence dynamics to a binary classification of ``core'' or ``periphery'', while overlooking the nuances and inter-dependencies that shape global science~\cite{schott1988international}.
+By relying on this model, policy and funding decisions risk becoming skewed in favor of established centers, reinforcing existing national disparities.
+Core countries dominate research agendas and attract greater resources, while peripheral regions struggle to keep pace, further entrenching their marginal position in the global scientific network~\cite{sumathipala_underrepresentation_2004, kozlowski_intersectional_2022, abramo_role_2020, heimeriks_path_2014}.

-Yet, the core-periphery analogy, entrenched in a Western-centric perspective that prioritizes resources and personnel, overlooks the diverse cultural influences and research priorities shaping scientific recognition and influence globally\cite{schott_international_1988, seth_putting_2009, marginson2022drives}.
-As a consequence, since the volume of production is heavily concentrated in the United States and select European nations, most quantitative indicators of scientific recognition based on publication, collaboration, and citation counts are notoriously western-centric\cite{may1997prodnations, king2004impactnations, gomez2022leading}, and fail to recognize the growing scientific influence of non-western countries\cite{anderson2018remembering}.
-In contrast, recent observations, exemplified by the ascendancy of China, Singapore, and South Korea, challenge this Western-centric narrative, suggesting that emerging scientific nations are disrupting the traditional concentration of global scientific recognition\cite{lariviere2018citationsstrength, basu_chinas_2018}.
-This transformative trend prompts us to question whether the traditional core-periphery model remains apt or if alternative models acknowledging a diverse landscape of scientific recognition more accurately capture the evolving structure of the global scientific ecosystem\cite{adams2012rise, heimeriks_path_2014}.